This gluten-free vegan pizza hack is for when you fancy pizza but don’t have a base handy and you don’t want to spend ages cooking.

-When you’re sure that it’s not continuing to thicken, transfer the mix into a glass container and allow to cool.
+When you’re sure that it’s not continuing to thicken, transfer the mix into a glass container and allow it to cool.
 Chill in the fridge and you’re ready to go.

 I love jalapeños at the moment so I put them on anything that ‘fits’!
-And gluten free vegan pizza definitely fits!
+And gluten-free vegan pizza definitely fits!
 If you don’t have any jalapeños, don’t despair, you can sprinkle over some chilli powder instead.

-Toasted Pine Kernals
+Toasted Pine Kernels